FujitsuResearch/hoi_sg/README.md

 ## Citation

-If you find this code helpful for your research, please cite our paper.
+If you find the data splits and code helpful for your research, please cite our paper.
 ```
 @misc{Takemoto_2022,
     author    = {Kentaro Takemoto and Moyuru Yamada and Tomotake Sasaki and Hisanao Akima},
     title     = {{HICO-DET-SG} and {V-COCO-SG}: New Data Splits to Evaluate Systematic Generalization in Human-Object Interaction Detection},
     howpublished = {Workshop on Distribution Shifts, 36th Conference on Neural Information Processing Systems},
-    year      = {2022 (to appear)}
+    year      = {2022}
 }
 ```